 Memorable Manitobans: Benjamin Wilson Caldwell (1880-1968)

-Born in Huron County, Ontario on 24 October 1880, son of William J. Caldwell and Sarah Chamberlain, in 1903 he moved from Port Arthur, Ontario to Broadview, Manitoba and took a job as a clerk in a general store.
-He later moved to Carberry and worked as a salesman for W. G. Murphy, T. R. Brough, and R. J. Hopper.
+Born in Huron County, Ontario on 24 October 1880, son of William J. Caldwell and Sarah Chamberlain, in 1903 he moved from Port Arthur, Ontario to Broadview, Saskatchewan and took a job as a clerk in a general store.
+He later moved to Carberry and worked as a salesman for William George Murphy, T. R. Brough, and R. J. Hopper.
 In 1911 he opened a general store in partnership with his father-in-law Wright Garland.

 Birth registration, Ancestry.